-The amount that can be blended varies based on local regulations.
+The amount that can be blended varies by country.
 Germany currently allows the highest volume blend in certain circumstances, while, in France, a group of gas infrastructure operators has suggested a blend of up to 6% hydrogen could be possible right now without major changes to pipelines and end-user boilers.